ucdavis/esp50/_posts/2005-06-21-McLaughlin-Reserve.markdown

 ---
-title:  "McLaughlin Reserve created in joint with UCD and Barrick Gold Crop."
+title:  "UC Davis and Barrick Gold Corporation establish McLaughlin Reserve"
 date:   2005-06-21
 link: https://naturalreserves.ucdavis.edu/mclaughlin-reserve
 categories:
   - affiliated
 ---
- Susan Harrison director of the UCD Natural Reserve System was thrilled with the news.
-UCD reserves included Bodega, Eagle Lake Field Station, Jepson Prairie Reserve, Quail Ridge and Stebbins Cold Canyon.
+ The University of California Natural Reserve System is the largest and most diverse network of university field stations in the world.
+Five reserves are administered by the Davis campus including: Bodega Marine, Jepson Prairie, Donald and Sylvia McLaughlin, Quail Ridge, and Stebbins Cold Canyon.